 The population falling within the Union at the 1831 census had been 9,297 with parishes ranging in size from South Malling (population 705) to Lewes—St John-under-the-Castle (2,421).
 The average annual poor-rate expenditure for the period 1832-35 had been £5,770 or 12s.5d. per head of the population.

-After its formation, Lewes Union continued to use existing parish workhouse premises on South Sreet and St Nicholas Street, for the enlargement of which the Poor Law Commissioners authorized an expenditure of £900 in 1836.
+After its formation, Lewes Union continued to use existing parish workhouse premises on South Sreet and St Nicholas Lane, for the enlargement of which the Poor Law Commissioners authorized an expenditure of £900 in 1836.
 The St Anne's parish workhouse on the High Street was used as a residential school for the union's pauper children.

 In 1868, a new workhouse was built at the north side of De Montfort Road.
 Its construction cost £12,700 and it accommodated 205 inmates.
 There was an attached infirmary to the north west and a school house for 40 children to the north east.
 The workhouse location and layout are shown on the 1874 map below.